AzraFlow/Py_Bug_Repellent/README.rst

 typed-in from the magazine.
 Line codes were printed in the magazine after each program listing to check against the output of Bug Repellent to quickly identify lines that had errors.
-Excerpt from the magazine
+See excerpt from the magazine
 below:

 ******************************************************